dineshresearch/amaradineshkumar.github.io/_includes/cv.md

-I am a Second year masters student at the Amrita Vishwa Vidyapeetham in Automotive Electronincs branch and also as a research assistent at Computational Engineering and Networking (CEN).
-I am  with the <a href='https://vinayakumarr.github.io/Cybersecurity-Lab-at-CEN/' target='_blank'> Cybersecurity-Lab-at-CEN </a> and <a href='https://vinayakumarr.github.io/ComputationalThinking-Lab-at-CEN/' target='_blank'> Computational Thinking-Lab-at-CEN </a>, and student of <a href='http://nlp.amrita.edu/somankp/' target='_blank'> Prof. Soman KP </a> on Artificial intelligence and most specifically, Robotics, Autonomous vehicles, Machine Learning, Data mining and Deep learning, Reinforcement Learning, Causal inference,Non linear dynamics, Convex optimisation, Natural language processing, Signal and Image processing, Cyber Security.
-I spent the first year of my Masters
+I am a Second year masters student at the Amrita Vishwa Vidyapeetham in Automotive Electronics branch and also as a research assistant at Computational Engineering and Networking (CEN).
+I am working with the <a href='https://vinayakumarr.github.io/Cybersecurity-Lab-at-CEN/' target='_blank'> Cybersecurity-Lab-at-CEN </a> and <a href='https://vinayakumarr.github.io/ComputationalThinking-Lab-at-CEN/' target='_blank'> Computational Thinking-Lab-at-CEN </a>, and student of <a href='http://nlp.amrita.edu/somankp/' target='_blank'> Prof. Soman KP </a> and my research areas are Robotics, Autonomous vehicles, Machine Learning, Data mining and Deep learning, Reinforcement Learning, Causal inference,Non linear dynamics, Convex optimisation, Natural language processing, Signal and Image processing, Cyber Security.

 I strongly believe in open science and reproducible research and actively publish code on my [Github profile](https://github.com/dineshresearch/).<br><br>
 <b>I am Available on the job market!!</b>